-The addition of the date and time datatypes provides the following advantages:
+Adaptive Server supports the SQL datetime, smalldatetime, date, and time datatypes. date and time provide the following advantages:

-- Date values can now be between Jan.
+- Date values can be between Jan.
 1, 0001 and Dec.
-31, 9999, exactly matching the allowable values in java.sql.Date. - A direct mapping now exists between java.sql.Date and the date dataype, as well as between java.sql.Time and the time datatype.
+31, 9999, exactly matching the allowable values in java.sql.Date. - A direct mapping exists between java.sql.Date and the date datatype, as well as between java.sql.Time and the time datatype.